gowebly/docs/docs/helpers-library/index.md

 ```

 !!! tip "Library usage"
-    This library is **already** included in the Go backend that is created by the `create` command, but you can use these helpers in other projects as well.
+    This library is **already** included in the Go backend that is created by the `create` command, but you can use it in other projects as well.

 <!-- Links -->